Well, Hello Crafty People! I thought I would grab a cuppa and sit down to talk (well, write) to you about our Drop-In.

 Unravel & Unwind has a very yarny vibe to it, this is true.
 But if Knitting and Crochet aren’t your bag, you will be pleased to see our resident papercrafter running the drop-in.
 That’s me, by the way, Sy.
-The strange American one on the recent Monday Morning Chit Chat.
-When I’m not listing events or writing blog posts, I am elbows-deep in paper.
-Whatever I am working on, I would be happy for you to join in with me and who knows, you might discover your inner papercrafter too!
+The strange American one on past episodes of Monday Morning Chit Chat.
 I also have yarny skills.
 There’s very little in the crafty realm that I haven’t done, so you can pick my brain about just about anything.

 Drop-in starts at £3.
 You can stay as long as you like from 10 – 4 for this price, although I usually bow out around 2 after my relief crew arrives!
 If you would like to use the studio supplies and resources, an additional donation would be welcome and the suggested amount is £2.
 If you discover something new and you would like to take it further, we can come to an arrangement for one-on-one or small group workshops.
 The great thing about Unravel & Unwind is the potential for creative activities.
 Let’s get making!